GreatFruitOmsk/pyqtdeploy-mirror/doc/demo.rst

 ======== ================================== ===================================

-Before building the demo you must first populate the ``src`` directory with appropriate source archives for the following packages:
+Before building the demo you must first populate the ``src`` directory with appropriate source archives for the following components:

 - Python
 - Qt